 In March 2020 the World Health Organisation declared the outbreak of Covid-19 a global pandemic.
 The outbreak and the action taken by governments across the world are causing widespread disruption to financial markets and normal patterns of business activity across the world, including the UK.
-The Directors assess this event to be a non-adjusting post balance sheet event given the limited number of cases reported as at 31 December 2019.
-In view of its currently evolving nature, the Directors continue to monitor the developments closely.
-Based upon an initial assessment of the likely impact of the pervasive disruption experienced in the UK, the directors assessed an additional credit impairment of £200,000 in March 2020 (see note 21).
+The directors assess this event to be a non-adjusting post balance sheet event given the limited number of cases reported as at 31 December 2019.
+In view of its currently evolving nature, the directors continue to monitor the developments closely.
+Based upon an initial assessment of the likely impact of the pervasive disruption experienced in the UK, the directors assessed an additional credit impairment of £289,000 at June 2020.